facebookincubator/FBX2glTF/README.md

   but it can be useful e.g. for loaders that don't understand the .glb format.
 - `--flip-u` and `--flip-v`, when enabled, will apply a `x -> (1.0 - x)` function to all `u` or `v` texture coordinates respectively.
-The `u` version is perhaps not commonly used, but flipping `v` is recommended.
+The `u` version is perhaps not commonly used, but flipping `v` is **the default behaviour*.
   Your FBX is likely constructed with the assumption that `(0, 0)` is bottom left, whereas glTF has `(0, 0)` as top left.
-To produce spec-compliant glTF, you will want to pass `--flip-v`.
+To produce spec-compliant glTF, we must flip the texcoords.
+To request unflipped coordinates:
+- `--no-flip-v` will actively disable v coordinat flipping.
+This can be useful if your textures are pre-flipped, or if for some other reason you were already in a glTF-centric texture coordinate system.
 - All three material options are, in their own way, works in progress, but the `--pbr-metallic-roughness` switch is at least compliant with the core spec;
   unlike the others, it does not depend on an unratified extension.
 That option